What’s the deal with white sugar substitutes?

 In addition, these products are all either reviewed or researched by the U.S. Food and Drug Administration and deemed as generally safe when used in limited quantities.
 Overall, after decades of research and documentation, these various low/no-calorie sweeteners have shown no sign of health and safety concerns for their currently approved amounts.
 These sweeteners, therefore, are a great option for you if you’re trying to add sweetness but are watching your blood sugar!

 In some individuals, however, these sweeteners may cause digestive distress.
 They are not fully digested and can change the balance of bacteria in the gut.
 Therefore, when the gut is not balanced, it makes digestive other foods more difficult, resulting in discomfort.

 Can they help me lose weight?

 Don’t count on it.
-Although sugar substitutes are often recommended as a tool for weight loss, we don’t know enough about how they affect the brain or our hunger signals just yet.
+Although sugar substitutes are often recommended as a tool for weight loss, we don’t know enough about how they affect the brain or our hunger signals.

 What’s more important?
 When a food is labeled “sugar-free,” that doesn’t mean it’s free of calories.
-If you go in with a dieter’s mindset, you may think the words “sugar-free” give you license to eat more than you need.
+If you go in with a dieter’s mindset, you may think the words “sugar-free” give you a license to eat more than you need.
 While it is true that artificial sweeteners reduce the calorie content of foods, the difference is not very large.
 Eating “sugar-free” or “low-sugar” foods makes it easy to justify eating more, which quickly adds up to account for all (or more than) what was saved by the lower-calorie sweeteners.

-It is common for individuals who frequently consume artificially-sweetened products or who use sugar substitutes to have overstimulated sugar receptors, making them less sensitive to other, less sweet foods.
+It is common for individuals who frequently consume artificially-sweetened products or who use sugar substitutes to have overstimulated sugar receptors, making them less sensitive to less sweet foods.
 This results in people disliking less sweet foods, therefore eating less naturally sweet or unsweet foods and relying on the sweeter, more processed foods.

-How do REBEL Dietitians feel about sugar substitutes?
+How do Dietitians feel about white sugar substitutes?